Get a temporary movement permit

 - Once only movement of a boat jinker, or

 The permit provides personal injury and death liability cover to the owner and any person who drives the motor vehicle as a result of an accident involving the vehicle for which the permit is issued.
 It may also provide cover for care and support if a person is catastrophically injured in a motor vehicle crash in Western Australia after the introduction of the expanded motor injury insurance cover, whether or not there is any negligence on the part of any driver, subject to the provisions of the relevant legislation.

 It does not provide cover in respect of damage to property including the vehicle itself.
 If insurance of this type is required, it must be arranged separately with private insurers.

 Unlicensed vehicle permits (greater than 48 hours)

-An unlicensed vehicle permit (UVP) can be issued for:
+An unlicensed vehicle permit (UVP) may be issued for:

 - A vehicle to be entered in a rally.

 - A rally support vehicle.

 - A motorcycle to be entered into an enduro event.